rahulsingh3526/rahulsingh3526/README.md

 - 👋 Hi, I’m @rahulsingh3526
 - 👀 I’m interested in doing web3 developer
-- 🌱 I’m currently learning next and solidity
+- 🌱 I’m frontend dev with React/nextjs tailwind wagmi integration knowledge
-- 💞️ I’m looking to collaborate on any project which can help us grow together or for a hackathon
+- 💞️ I’m looking for a freelance/job role.
 - 📫 How to reach me  you can message me on twitter at @rahul3526

 # Youtube channel link